artcore-c/email-xray/README.md

 ### Building

-No build process required.
+Absolutely No build process required.
 The extension runs directly from source files.

 ### Testing